Joanneyoung01/Joanneyoung01/README.md

 Contributed to the build of headless CMS product and design system using HTML 5, SCSS, JavaScript, React.js and Redux Updated and improved suite of components as part of a dedicated agile squad.

-Utilised component library to build pages and redesign websites, adhering to engineering principles - BEM/KISS/DRY code.
-Re-platformed brand websites Rimmel, Sally Hansen, Max Factor and Marc Jacobs within the larger development team from WordPress to React.
-Working on large codebases allowed me to work with legacy code aswell a build new react components.
-I am confident using Visual Studio Code to build and test code, Github and command line for version and branch control, GoCD and Fastly for pipeline instrumentation and cache management.
-Jira for ticket management and Confluence for documentation.
+- Utilised component library to build pages and redesign websites, adhering to engineering principles - BEM/KISS/DRY code.
+- Re-platformed brand websites Rimmel, Sally Hansen, Max Factor and Marc Jacobs within the larger development team from WordPress to React.
+Working on large codebases allowed me to work with legacy code as well a build new react components
+- I am confident using Visual Studio Code to build and test code, Github and command line for version and branch control, GoCD and Fastly for pipeline instrumentation and cache management.
+- Jira for ticket management and Confluence for documentation.

 **Technical Delivery Manager** - Beamly - part of [Coty](https://www.coty.com/), London

 <div align="right">November 2017 - January 2019</div>

-First point of contact for 87 global clients, determined business needs and led team to deliver projects on budget and on time.
+- First point of contact for 87 global clients, determined business needs and led team to deliver projects on budget and on time.

-Managed end-to-end innovative projects - interactive quiz campaign pages, chatbot and website builds across global markets.
-Led scrum ceremonies - stand ups, sprint planning, refinement and sprint reviews.
-Stakeholder management including gathering requirements, demonstrations and presenting KPI's Worked with in house and offshore development teams in Poland to ensure smooth and efficient workflow within agreed SLA's.
-Internally planning team resource, timeline, budgets and drawing up Statements of Work.
-Managed maintenance through Chrysalis ticketing system, prioritised web tickets based on business needs.
+- Managed end-to-end innovative projects - interactive quiz campaign pages, chatbot and website builds across global markets.
+- Led scrum ceremonies - stand ups, sprint planning, refinement and sprint reviews.
+Stakeholder management including gathering requirements, demonstrations and presenting KPI's
+- Worked with in house and offshore development teams in Poland to ensure smooth and efficient workflow within agreed SLA's. - Internally planning team resource, timeline, budgets and drawing up Statements of Work.
+- Managed maintenance through Chrysalis ticketing system, prioritised web tickets based on business needs.

 **Digital Production Coordinator** - [Arcadia Group](https://www.arcadiagroup.co.uk/), London

 <div align="right">October 2014 - October 2017</div>

-Managed content delivery and optimisation of UK + 5 International Miss Selfridge ecommerce websites, mobile sites and apps, managed a team of on-site digital assistants and off-shore developers in India.
-Product Owner for migration of 6 sites to a new responsive website, lead the A/B testing strategy working with third party 'Qubit' and trained team on platform.
-Managing all BAU content through CMS and product migration, improving order volumes by 5% and additional product filter attributes, increased CTR of 10%.
-Built up in-house email deployment team and trained staff on email service provider, HTML email campaign creation and processes, thus reducing cost by approx £20,000 a year.
-Selected from over 100 applicants to meet regularly with the CEO and highest stakeholder of Arcadia – Sir Philip Green to partake in extra projects.
+- Managed content delivery and optimisation of UK + 5 International Miss Selfridge ecommerce websites, mobile sites and apps, managed a team of on-site digital assistants and off-shore developers in India.
+- Product Owner for migration of 6 sites to a new responsive website, lead the A/B testing strategy working with third party 'Qubit' and trained team on platform.
+- Managed all BAU content through CMS and product migration, improving order volumes by 5% and additional product filter attributes, increased CTR of 10%.
+- Built up in-house email deployment team and trained staff on email service provider, HTML email campaign creation and processes, thus reducing cost by approx £20,000 a year.
+- Selected from over 100 applicants to meet regularly with the CEO and highest stakeholder of Arcadia – Sir Philip Green to partake in extra projects.
 Promoted from Assistant to Coordinator, 6 months into the role.

 **Digital Campaigns Assistant** - SAGE publications, London

 <div align="right">September 2013 - September 2014</div>

-Created HTML email templates and campaigns for all 20 markets Designed and built web forms, surveys and pages Liaised and presented email performance insights to stakeholders
+- Created HTML email templates and campaigns for all 20 markets Designed and built web forms, surveys and pages
+- Liaised and presented email performance insights to stakeholders

 ## Education and Qualifications